 Note The Home Authority will provide a Duckworth Lewis Stern Match Manager.
 The Duckworth Lewis Stern Match Manager must understand the Duckworth Lewis Stern method and is responsible for the Duckworth Lewis Stern calculations required.
 The Umpires will both satisfy themselves as to the correctness of all such calculations before allowing play to take place.
 The Duckworth Lewis Stern Match Manager will notify the Captains, Scorers and all others concerned of such decisions.

-12.5 Delayed or Interrupted Matches - Finals Day
+12.4 Finals Day